 Instant Pot Beef Stew is a mouthwatering one pot dinner with fall-apart beef and tons of chunky hearty vegetables cooked in a delicious gravy-like broth.
 It’s just like my Ukrainian grandma used to make and I’m even sharing her 2 secret ingredients at the end.

-This is easy Instant Pot beef stew recipe with no paprika, soy sauce, balsamic vinegar etc. It’s also budget-friendly because there are no fancy ingredients.
+This is easy Instant Pot beef stew recipe with no paprika, soy sauce or balsamic vinegar convinced my husband, Alex, that Instant Pot recipes are worth celebrating.
+He makes it all winter long!
+It’s also budget-friendly because there are no fancy ingredients.

 - Potatoes: Yellow potatoes, yukon gold potatoes, red potatoes or baby potatoes will keep their shape better because they are waxier than they are starchy.
 Russet potatoes are good if you like more of a hearty stew.
 You can use sweet potatoes, just cut in larger sizes so they don’t get overcooked.